svrooij/sonos-api-docs/docs/services/index.md

 ## UPNP specifications

 Sonos speaker follow the [MediaServer:4 and MediaRenderer:3 specifications](https://openconnectivity.org/developer/specifications/upnp-resources/upnp/mediaserver4-and-mediarenderer3/) by the [Open Connectivity Foundation](https://openconnectivity.org/).
 These documents can provide you with some extra guidelines.
+More details can be found at [Sonos communication](/sonos-soap.html), which show you how to exactly do a call to the sonos speakers.

 ## All available services
 {: .no_toc }

 | Service | Description |